 If you disagree with the outcome given in relation to your grievance you have the right to appeal against it.
 You should set out the basis for your appeal in writing in as much detail as possible.
 You will be invited to an appeal hearing to discuss your appeal and again will have the right to be accompanied at the hearing by a work colleague or accredited trade union representative where you make a reasonable request to be so accompanied.

 Following the appeal hearing, you will receive written notification of the outcome of the appeal and the grievance procedure will be at an end.

 We reserve the right to engage the services of a third party to provide assistance with or to chair any meeting convened in accordance with this policy.

 Recording of meetings

-Meetings conducted with you during your employment (e.g. an informal discussion, disciplinary, grievance, appraisal meeting) must not be recorded without prior permission, which will not be given unless there are exceptional circumstances.
+Meetings conducted with you during your employment (e.g. an informal discussion, disciplinary, grievance, appraisal meeting) must not be recorded without prior permission.
 Where there is a degree of formality regarding the meeting, a note will be taken and you will be entitled to review and comment upon the notes.

 Alternatively, a meeting may be recorded with consent of all parties.